theforeman/forklift/containers/docs/setup-and-install.md

 ## Setup

 This setup is done in two phases: build and deployment.
 The build phase is handled by the `ansible-container` project using Ansible roles to build out each container in preparation to push to Openshift.
 The deployment phase can either be done locally or to a local or remote Openshift cluster.
-This README will walk through how to build and run on Openshift:
+This README will walk through how to build and run on a local Openshift:

   1. [Install ansible](#install-ansible)
   2. [Install and Configure Docker](#setup-docker)